Karen Blixensvej 1, 2300 København S, Bygning 21

 Primary fields of research

-Visual culture, cultural theory, feminist theory, postcolonial studies, digital culture, feminist technology studies, feminist and postcolonial digital humanities.
+Visual culture, cultural theory, feminist theory, postcolonial studies, digital culture, media aesthetics, feminist technology studies, feminist and postcolonial digital humanities.